 - Remove the carrier sheet

 And that’s it!
-You can squeegee the design after each press in order to make sure that it’s really secured in place.
-Of course, when using an adhesive vinyl, eliminate all of the “pressing” steps as adhesive vinyl does not need heat in order to adhere.
+You can squeegee the design after each press to make sure that it’s secured in place.
+Of course, when using adhesive vinyl, eliminate all of the “pressing” steps as adhesive vinyl does not need heat to adhere.

-You can also preheat the garment in order to make sure that it’s free from wrinkles.
-Doing this also eliminates the moisture from the garment - something that prevents the HTV from clinging on the surface.
+You can also preheat the garment to ensure it’s free from wrinkles.
+Doing this also eliminates the moisture from the garment, preventing the HTV from clinging to the surface.

 And we’re done!
 We thank you all so much for reading this blog.
-Hopefully you learned something from us and gained a few tips and tricks!
-We would really appreciate it if you can share this with your friends and relatives.
+Hopefully, you learned something from us and learned some tips and tricks with this knockout method.
+We would appreciate it if you could share this with your friends and relatives.

 If you want to get featured on our page, you can check us out on the following social media sites listed below.
 Just send us a direct message or tag us using the following pages!

-You can also check out our online store at www.craftvinyl.ca, if you’d like!
-Have a safe and happy crafting, Crafters!
+You can also check our online store at www.craftvinyl.ca if you’d like!
+Have safe and happy crafting, Crafters!